 They helped evacuate civilians from Kabul's Intercontinental Hotel after an attack by the Taliban.

 Twenty-two people were killed during the 13-hour siege, but 2 YORKS, alongside their Afghan, Australian and US counterparts, helped rescue 43 people.

 'Sandhurst In The Sand'

-In October 2020, operation control of the Afghan National Army Officer Academy (ANAOA) was handed over from NATO to the Afghan authorities.
+In October 2020, operational control of the Afghan National Army Officer Academy (ANAOA) was handed over from NATO to the Afghan authorities.

 UK military personnel had been helping train the next generation of Afghan Security Forces soldiers.